TheWatcher/twscript/docs/Adapting_for_your_scripts.md

 TDM-GCC plays nice with [Code::Blocks](http://www.codeblocks.org/), so you might want to look at that.
 I tend to use Emacs via [Cygwin](http://www.cygwin.com/), but I'm also reliably informed that I'm insane, so YMMV with that.
+If you use an IDE like Code::Blocks, **do not** expect to be able to use the IDE's build process to compile the scripts: you are going to need to use make, and wrangle makefiles, to get them to build.

 3. Setting up git
 -----------------